Vi maler byen rød: At Eurovision

-"Vi maler byen rød" is an evocation of good times, with Kjær describing the fun that can be had by "painting the town red".
-Musically, it is something of a throwback to an earlier time as well, sounding like a more unabashed vocal performance than the more modern numbers starting to achieve success at the contest at the time.
-It is also memorable for the fact that Kjær was one of the older contestants to have performed in many years.
-The performance was unique for the fact that not only the song's author, but also the conductor, Henrik Krogsgaard (also a Eurovision regular), joined Kjær on stage as backup singers and dancers.
-Krogsgaard was "invited" by Kjær to join her by a gesture referring to the song's lyrics, which he promptly did leaving the orchestra to be conducted by the host country's backup conductor, Benoît Kaufman, to the surprise of the TV viewers.
+Legacy

-The song has become known as one of the stronger Danish entries, and Birthe Kjær herself was originally slated to perform it as part of a medley of favourites at the Congratulations special in late 2005, but had to withdraw due to ill health.
+The song has become known as one of the stronger Danish entries, and Birthe Kjær herself was originally slated to perform it as part of a medley of favourites at the Congratulations Eurovision 50th anniversary special in late 2005, but had to withdraw due to ill health.
 Her place was taken by Tomas Thordarsson (from the 2004 contest) and the song was still greeted enthusiastically.

 In 2009 it was announced that the song would be used as the title for the Danish musical Vi maler byen rød: The Musical.
 The show (written by Rasmus Mansachs) played in Copenhagen, Denmark in April 2010 and was based on and filled with more than 20 of the biggest Danish Eurovision Song from the 1950s up to the present.
 Birthe Kjær herself was in the audience in the premiere weekend.
 The show gained cult status long before its premiere, becoming the most "liked" Danish play on Facebook ever.
 Since then, the show has been staged several times around Denmark by different theatre groups and has become one of the most performed musicals of the decade in Denmark, having played all across the country numerous times each year since it first opened.
 In 2018, the successful musical sequel Vi maler byen rød: The Musical 2 premiered in Copenhagen with more than 30 Danish Eurovision songs that hadn't been featured in the original musical.